Particl-Community/academy/guides/guide_mp_general_managing_funds.rst

 .. rst-class:: bignums

 	#.
 Open :guilabel:`Wallet` -> :guilabel:`Receive`.
 	#.
-Receive a public transaction by choosing :guilabel:`Public` from the tabs menu at the top of the page, or choose the :guilabel:`Private` tab instead if you want to receive a private transaction (either :guilabel:`blind` or :guilabel:`anon`).
+Receive a public transaction by choosing :guilabel:`Public` from the tabs menu at the top of the page, or choose the :guilabel:`Private` tab instead if you want to receive a private transaction (either :guilabel:`Blind` or :guilabel:`Anon`).
 	#.
 Share your address with the party to receive the funds.

 .. tip::